 Donnie Hobday had a perch on his sailboat for Beaker the macaw.
 They were regulars at the Wharf restaurant.

 So it came as a surprise Wednesday afternoon when, police say, people saw the 58-year-old man punch Beaker, knocking her off the perch.
 He slapped her, beat her and swirled her around in the air until her squawking stopped and she died, police said.
-The attack took place in the 1900 block of Pass-a-Grille Way, right next to the restaurant the two often frequented.

 As St. Pete Beach police arrested him on a felony charge of cruelty to animals, police say he said:

 "She just died because she ate a bad olive or something.
 She's the love of my life.
 I love that bird."